- Plesk for Linux

 Instructions for other domain registrars

-The problem that may be experienced, some domain registrars require two NS server with different IP addresses.
-To solve this, there may be different ways:
+A problem that some domain registrars require two NS server with different IP addresses may be experienced.
+To solve this, there are different solutions available:

 - Allocate an additional IP address from the Hosting Provider and add it to Plesk.
 Then use it as an additional Name Server in domains DNS Settings.